 How to Think About Wattage and Power Consumption

-With wattage calculations, it is not just about how many are used.
-Your power availability needs to provide more than the wattage needed when first turning on the refrigerator and later, keeping it running with a reduced wattage power requirement.
+With wattage calculations, it’s not just about how many watts are used.
+Your power availability needs to provide more than the wattage required when first turning on the refrigerator.
+It must support the wattage power requirements during the total running time, too.

 As such, your generator supplying 110V power needs to provide enough watts to deliver what a refrigerator requires.

-Providing some flexibility on the energy source is another reason why more people opt for a three-way refrigerator for the ultimate in flexibility.
+Providing some flexibility with the energy source is another reason why more people opt for a three-way refrigerator.

 Low on propane?
 Switch to generator power to keep the fridge operational.

-Low on fuel for the genie or need to keep a low noise profile?
-Use the 12V house batteries to keep the refrigerator running overnight while not disturbing your boondocking neighbors.
+Low on fuel for the genie or need to maintain a low noise profile?
+Use the 12V house batteries to keep the refrigerator running overnight to not disturb your boondocking neighbors.

 Size Matters with Refrigerators